BobAnkh/add-contributors/README.md

 ## Usage

-Create a workflow file such as `.github/workflows/contributors.yml`
+Create a workflow file such as `.github/workflows/contributors.yml` (you can find this workflow file in this repo)

 ```yaml
 name: Add contributors